 Applicants are required to have a 3.0 calculated from the last 60 hours (approximately two years) of undergraduate coursework.
 To retain their admission status, admitted MHA students must maintain a 3.0 minimum GPA during each undergraduate semester after being admitted to the MHA program.

 As of the Fall 2021 admission cycle, submitting GRE scores is optional.
 Even if GRE scores are submitted, there is no specific score or percentile threshold that is set for admission criteria.
 We review applications in a holistic manner.

 All MHA students are expected to maintain a minimum overall GPA of 3.0 during the MHA coursework.
 Failure to maintain this minimum GPA at the graduate level will result in the student being placed on Academic Probation by the Graduate College.

 What is a holistic application review?

-Grade point averages provide insight to your academic work, but we know that your academic record does not reflect all the desired qualities we want to see in our MHA students.
-In addition to doing a thorough review of your transcript (and test scores if submitted), the admissions committee also considers your work and volunteer history, participation in extra-curricular activities, and your recommendation letters.
+Grade point averages provide insight to an applicant’s academic work, but we know that an academic record does not reflect all of the desired qualities we look for in our MHA students.
+In addition to doing a thorough review of each applicant’s transcript (and test scores if submitted), the MHA Admissions Committee also considers work and volunteer history, participation in extra-curricular activities, and recommendation letters.
 Strong applications also demonstrate attributes that are highly desirable in health administration roles such as leadership, innovation, teamwork, problem-solving, reliability, taking initiative, and solid verbal and written communication skills.

 Is there a supplemental application for the MHA program at Illinois?

-No. Application materials are submitted through SOPHAS.
+No. All application materials are submitted through SOPHAS.
 Upon being offered admission, international students are required to complete additional forms related to visa requirements.